Law changes for incorporated associations

 Use of communications technology

-If an incorporated association uses technology such as video conferencing to hold its general meetings, the provision of using this technology no longer needs to be stated in its rules.
+If an incorporated association uses technology such as video conferencing to hold its general meetings, the use of this technology no longer needs to be set out in its rules.

 Clarifying adoption of model rules